 A dental implant is a surgical component that fuses with the jawbone to support a replacement tooth.
 Dental implants replace lost or missing natural teeth and their roots.
 A dental implant tooth has three parts.
 These are the dental implant itself, the artificial tooth and the abutment.

 The surgery is done in stages.
 An implant is first inserted into the jawbone.
 It takes time for the implant to bond with the bone.
-After the implant fuses with the bone, a connector, known as an abutment, is attached to it and then a single fixed bridge, crown or partial denture can be attached to it.
+After the implant fuses with the bone, a connector, known as an abutment, is attached to it and then a single fixed bridge or crown can be attached to it.

 How much do implants cost?